RoboCupAtHome/PortugalOpen2024/README.md

 ### Receptionist
 ![](maps/stage_one/map_receptionist.png)

-Announce host's favorite drink
-Announce host's name
+Host's favorite drink: Iced Tea
+Host's name: Noah

 ### Storing Groceries
 ![](maps/stage_one/map_storing_groceries.png)

-Announce which table will be used
+Announce which table will be used: Side Table

-Announce what will be used as cabinet
+Announce what will be used as cabinet: Pantry

 ### Carry my Luggage
 ![](maps/stage_one/map_carry_my_luggage.png)

 ### Serve Breakfast
 ![](maps/stage_one/map_serve_breakfast.png)

+The breakfast needs to be served on the kitchen table

 ### GPSR
 ![](maps/stage_one/map_gpsr.png)